Kauzok/AmpV2/README.md

 ## Animations To Do
 - Adjust sideways walks?
-- Make shockblade slashes look more animated
+- Make shockblade slashes look more exaggerated

 ## VFX To Do
 - Consider modifying helmet/chest glow